linbrian2/Pokemon-API/README.md

 2. Run `npm install express`.
 3. Run `npm install underscore`.

 You are now ready to explore the website and use the API!
-Use the command `node index.js`.
-It will listen on port 3000.
-You can visit the website by going to your internet browser, and going to the domain "localhost:3000".
-Use Ctrl-C to terminate the process.

 ## Requests

 Run `node index.js` from within the file's directory.
 This allows the server to listen on port `3000`.
 Go to your web browser and enter into the URL bar `http://localhost:3000/`.
 This is the home location, which allows you to navigate the website.
 You should append to the URL the following GET requests with fields like `/:pokemon_name` being replaced by `/Pikachu` to receive requests from the API.
 However, the non-GET requests require an application like Postman to access the API.
+Use Ctrl-C to terminate the process.

 ----